alexgolec/tda-api/docs/streaming.rst

 A minimally-opinionated wapper around the
 `TD Ameritrade Streaming API <https://developer.tdameritrade.com/content/streaming-data>`__.
-This API is a websockets-based interface to extensive up-to-the-second data on market activity.
+This API is a websockets-based that provides to up-to-the-second data on market activity.
 Most impressively, it allows (apparently truncated) Level Two data for all major markets for equities, options, and futures.